nicholaschenai/agi-potential-notes/papers/coala.md

 ### episodic memory
 exp from earlier decision cycles, eg training data, history event flows, past game trajectories.
 Can be retrieved into working memory to support reasoning. can write new exp frm working to episoding memory as a form of learning
 ### semantic memory
-agent's knowledge about the world and itself. (eg initialized from external db, RAG). past expamples tend to employ read-only semantic memory but  lang agents may write new knowledge from LLM reasoning into semantic memory as a form of learning.
+agent's knowledge about the world and itself. (eg initialized from external db, RAG). past examples tend to employ read-only semantic memory but  lang agents may write new knowledge from LLM reasoning into semantic memory as a form of learning.
 ### procedural memory
 - implicit knowledge in LLM weights, explicit knowledge in agent's code.
 - explicit knowledge